 Thanks to the flexibility and omnipresence that the cloud provides, organizations are moving towards the cloud…..fast.
 The good thing about it is that you don’t need to own or maintain any infrastructure.
-You can access, work and share from multiple locations and devices.
-When we talk of such cloud-based packages Google for Work comes out to be one of the most popular cloud-based applications in use.
-It’s a wonderful cloud-based collaboration and productivity tool by the technology pioneer, Google.
-It can very effectively run and support organizations, no matter how small or large they are.
+You can access, work, and share from multiple locations and devices.
+When we talk of such cloud-based packages, G Suite comes out to be one of the most popular cloud-based applications in use.
+This amazing cloud-based collaboration and productivity platform by Google took the business world by storm.
+It can very effectively run and support organizations, no matter how small or big.

-There are packages for everyone; and the G-suite en-houses every product that is needed for a company to function.
-It has Gmail, Google Drive, Doc, Forms, Sheet, Hangout, Calendar, and Vault.
-But, with the adoption of cloud technology, many new risks and threats are also creeping into the enterprises and posing a threat to the safety of their confidential information.
-The hackers and attackers have become more sophisticated and shrewd than before.
+With an increase in the number of G Suite users, there is a proportionate increase in the number of threats.
+Attacks have become more sophisticated than ever before.
 As per Google’s finding, 45% of internet users are duped by the most common phishing and spoofing attacks.
 And in less than 30 minutes of being phished around, 20% of these accounts are under the control of hackers.
-All around the world, the incidences of ransom-ware attack have also increased.
+All around the world, the incidences of ransomware attacks have also increased.
 There is a need to protect your data on G Suite.
 There is a need for better G Suite apps security.

-- Stealing login credentials happens a lot these days.
-Therefore, almost every company tries to adopt the two-factor authentication (OTP based).
-SSO1 gives more advanced protection with biometric-based Multifactor Authentication that uses your Smartphone to feed fingerprint.
-Many times, internal employees give an invitation to hackers (often unknowingly) with their activities like using public Wi-Fi, having weak passwords and using unauthorized devices.
+Login credentials theft is a real threat these days.
+Therefore, almost every company tries to adopt two-factor authentication (OTP based).
+A strict login process gives more advanced protection with biometric-based Multi Factor Authentication that uses your Smartphone to feed fingerprint.
+Many times, internal employees provide an invitation to hackers (often unknowingly) with their activities like using public Wi-Fi, having weak passwords, and using unauthorized devices.

-- Organizations often try to find various ways to have control such acts.
-SSO1 very intelligently covers these gaps.
-Its IP restriction feature creates two kinds of IPs, blacklisted and whitelist one.
-All the risky IP addresses (or IP ranges) can be put to a blacklisted category that will block the access automatically.
+Organizations are finding numerous ways to tackle the problem of hacking and protecting sensitive information from malicious activities.
+IP restriction feature creates two kinds of IPs, blacklisted and whitelisted.
+All the risky IP addresses (or IP ranges) can be put under the blacklisted category that will automatically block access to it.

-- Similar to it is the Geo-Fencing feature, which automatically blocks the access to your company’s login page from countries that are known for their hacking groups.
-You can either enter the countries names or feed their geographical locations (latitudes and longitudes).
+Geo-Fencing feature automatically blocks access to your company’s login page from regions that are known for their hacking groups.
+You can either enter the region names or feed their geographical locations (latitudes and longitudes).
 Google Apps allows you to see if your users are disregarding security procedures in ways that can compromise data security.

-- Coming to the weak password issue, SSO1’s Strong Password Policy gives the capability to the administrators to compel users to use a strong password.
-The admin can fix the length, complexity (combination of special characters, numerals, and cases), expiry limit and add various restrictions.
+Strong Password Policy gives the capability to the administrators to compel users to use a strong password.
+The admin can fix the length, complexity (a combination of special characters, numerals, and cases), expiry limit, and add various restrictions.
 You can restrict usernames, keywords, and repeated passwords.
-All these together help to make a very strong password, which is tough to break!
+All these together help to make a robust password, which is tough to break.

-- Moving to the next security practice, which is followed by various companies, is the limitation on the users browsers.
-You may have noticed that, when you try to access some sites through mobile browsers (or not-so-authentic computer browsers), the pages show an error message.
-Well, this is done to address one of the popular hacking methods known as ‘SQL Injection’.
 The hackers use some tailor-made browsers that inject code into the login fields to steal the login credentials.
-SSO1 has Browser Restriction feature to tackle this problem, which most of the organizations are facing these days.
-It restricts your page to be accessed only by the authentic browsers (that you choose) like Chrome or Mozilla.
+A Browser Restriction feature can tackle this problem, which most of the organizations are facing these days.
+It restricts your page to be accessed only by the authentic browsers (that you choose) like Google Chrome or Mozilla.

-With all these features, you can very effectively increase the G-suite security to be safe from any kind of online risks and threats.
-It’s very important to be one step ahead and to know and follow the latest practices to safeguard your cloud world.
+With all these features, your organization can effectively improve your G Suite apps security and be safe from threats to your enterprise data.
+It’s imperative to be one step ahead and follow the latest practices to safeguard your world of cloud.
 Be prepared, be safe!